Developers' corner

 Tip

-A compilation of ready-to-use Manylinux Python AppImages is available from the releases area of the python-appimage GitHub repository.
+A compilation of ready-to-use Manylinux Python AppImages is available in the releases section of the python-appimage GitHub repository.
 These AppImages are updated weekly, on every Sunday.

 Simple packaging

-The python-appimage utility can also be used in order to build simple applications, that can be pip installed.
+The python-appimage utility can also be used to package simple AppImage applications, whose dependencies can be installed using pip.
 The syntax is

-in order to build a Python 3.10 based application from a recipe folder.
-Examples of recipes can be found on GitHub in the applications folder.
-The recipe folder contains:
+to build a Python 3.13-based application from a recipe folder.
+Examples of recipes can be found in the applications folder on GitHub.
+The recipe folder contains

 • the AppImage metadata (application.xml and application.desktop),